Guild Wars 2's prop artist reveals a surprising secret art hack

 Legendaries, limits, and happy accidents

-Ask Chelsea what excites her most, and she doesn’t hesitate: making the impossible possible.
+Chelsea makes the impossible possible.
 The shapeshifting greatsword Exordium, which morphs into entirely different weapons mid-attack, is a prime example.
-“I had a giant spreadsheet just to track how every class skill would affect its shape,” she says.
-“It was mad, but also one of my favourite things I’ve ever made.”
+"I even had a huge spreadsheet to plan out how all the attacks would need to be set up for the many, many shape variations across all the different professions!"
+With 10 professions available for players to play as in Guild Wars 2, that is no small feat.

 Constraints, in her view, are fewer walls and more springboards.
 A cape that had to be split into strips to work properly?
-“It ended up draping better around Charr tails, a happy accident.”
+"That compromise created a very good side effect: as gravity pulled the cape down onto Charr tails, it would push 2 pieces to either side of the tail instead of draping the entire thing across the top."

 It’s this mindset that makes even the tiniest prop a playground.
-“I see it as a challenge to one-up myself every time, no matter if it’s a legendary weapon or a podium step for an Asura.”
+"I see it as a personal challenge to one-up myself and try to do things better than I’ve done before, no matter what type of asset it is.
+I get excited to make even the most mundane props!"

 Advice for the next generation